simp/simp-doc/docs/user_guide/SIMP_Administration.rst

     **Note**

     This assumes that the user has generated Certificates with the FakeCA provided by SIMP.
-If offical certificates are being used, these settings must be changed within the official CA, not on the SIMP system.
+If official certificates are being used, these settings must be changed within the official CA, not on the SIMP system.